Many Bazel attributes support the use of predefined variables

 1 error generated.

-This error occurs because libexample.h
+This error occurs because libexample.h lives in the include/ directory,

-but the compiler flags set by cc_library()
+but the compiler flags set by cc_library() requires all headers contained

-attribute to be included with angle brackets, instead of
+within the hdrs attribute to be included with angle brackets, instead of

 quotes.
 In other words, if the code had performed #include <libexample.h>

-, the library would have compiled fine.
+instead of #include "libexample.h", the library would have compiled fine.

-To fix this, I decided to add the appropriate compiler flags using copts
+To fix this, I decided to add the appropriate compiler flags using copts.

 I wanted something like the following:

-Unfortunately, the above code, doesn’t work – the $(dirname)
+Unfortunately, the above code, doesn’t work – the $(dirname) function

 doesn’t exist.
 I did some research and realized that I could solve this